Rush Limbo, the EIB network and the Limbo Institute for Advanced Conservative Studies.

 I don't believe that people are panicking.

-I I really appreciate what you've been doing.
+I really appreciate what you've been doing.

 You've been talking about this for a while.

-This needs to be addressed, and people need to take this seriously, this administration, because this is not this is real.
+This needs to be addressed, and people need to take this seriously, this administration, because this is not, this is real.

-This is real, this is this is going to kill people.
+This is going to kill people.

 This is not panic.

-Yeah, but viruses mutate.
+Yeah, because viruses mutate.

 We don't know how they do it.